-SPARC offers a competitive advantage to faculty members by providing strategic research funding development services and resources designed to develop capacity, build collaborations, increase application success rates and enhance research excellence at UBC.
+SPARC offers a competitive advantage to UBC faculty members by providing strategic services and resources for major Tri-Agency research grant competitions designed to develop capacity, build collaborations, increase application success rates and enhance research excellence at UBC.

 1. Program Outreach

-SPARC organizes a variety of events throughout the year for new and established faculty members to provide an introduction to a specific funding agency and/or competition.
-These opportunities are communicated to the UBC research community via website announcements and our monthly newsletter, SPARC Connects.
+SPARC organizes a variety of events throughout the year for new and established UBC faculty members to provide an introduction to a specific funding agency and/or competition.
+These opportunities are communicated to the UBC research community via the Events+Workshops calendar and through the UBC Research Digest.

-Researchers who are new to UBC can meet the SPARC team at the annual Vice President Research & International Office’s Research Orientation Day held in August.
+UBC faculty researchers who are new to UBC can meet the SPARC team at the annual Research Orientation Day held by the Office of the Vice-President, Research and Innovation.
 Other events are organized on an ad hoc basis and typically target a special funding opportunity or create a networking opportunity within a specific research area/discipline.
 To suggest an event, please contact a SPARC team member who specializes in the relevant research domain.

 2. Project & Proposal Development

-These workshops provide a forum for researchers to connect with VP Research and International Funding Agency Advisors, UBC grant experts and peer review panel members, as well as networking opportunities for those intent on building new teams and collaborating on grant applications.
+These workshops provide a forum for UBC faculty researchers to connect with VP Research & Innovation Faculty Research Advisors, UBC grant experts and peer review panel members, as well as networking opportunities for those that intend to build new teams and collaborate on grant applications.

-SPARC offers various program-specific resources to the UBC community though our library of cwl-protected resources.
+SPARC offers various program-specific resources to the UBC faculty research community through our library of CWL-protected resources.

-Recent successful grant applications, generously contributed by UBC researchers, are available for viewing as electronic documents (via CWL) or hardcopies (requiring a visit to the SPARC office, the Department of Medicine at VGH or ORS at UBC Okanagan).
+Recent successful grant applications, generously contributed by UBC faculty researchers, are available for viewing as electronic documents (via CWL).
 SPARC sample grants are an excellent source of ideas for effective structure, style and layout development.
 Note: These grants represent past competitions and may not reflect current requirements, so please consult the relevant agency funding announcement or SPARC contact for details about recent changes.

-SPARC workshop materials available for download following the events, and include audio recordings, presentation slides and handouts.
+SPARC workshop materials are available for download following the events and include audio recordings, presentation slides and handouts.

-SPARC organizes faculty panels for researchers interested in sharing their project concepts and receiving feedback to develop proposals prior to submission.
-TYC panels may be competition-specific (e.g., SSHRC PG LOI) or general (“SSH TYC Fridays”).
+SPARC organizes faculty panels for UBC faculty researchers interested in sharing their project concepts and receiving feedback to develop proposals prior to submission.
+TYC panels may be competition-specific (e.g., SSHRC PG LOI, NFRF Transformation) or general.

 3. Proposal Review